pedrovgs/Buzz/README.md

 A portable photo booth built on top of [Electron](https://electronjs.org/), [React](https://reactjs.org/) and [Raspberry Pi](https://www.raspberrypi.org/).

 **Disclaimer: I use this repository as a playground for different web experiments.
-Don't look at the code expecting to find a canonical code example or any good practice.
-Sorry for the inconveniences.**
+Don't look at the code expecting to find a canonical code example or any good practice :smiley:.

 ### Running this project: